jptrainor/jptrainor.github.io/_posts/2023/2023-05-11-github_Pages_Local_Testing_Prereqs.md

 [Githug Pages depends](https://pages.github.com/versions/) on ruby version 2.7.
 It should be as simple to install as ```rvm install 2.7```.
-However, if you try that, you may discover that the rvm ruby build fails because it has a dependency on openssl version 1.1, and you may not have openssl 1.1 installed on your system, or if it is installed then the rvm builder doesn't know where.
+However, if you try that, you may discover that the rvm ruby build fails because it has a dependency on openssl version 1.0.1, and you may not have openssl 1.0.1 available on your system, or if it is available then the rvm builder doesn't know where to find it.

-Rather than struggling with openssl dependencies and whatever version of opensll you happen to have installed elsewhere on your system, use rvm to install the correct openssl version in your rvm environment:
+Rather than struggling with openssl dependencies outside your rvm environment, use rvm to install the correct openssl version into your rvm environment:

 ```
 rvm pkg install openssl